fyrox-book/fyrox-book.github.io/src/scripting/scripting.md

 ![structure](structure.svg)

-Next chapters will cover all parts and will help you to learn how to use plugins + scripts correctly.
+The next chapters will cover all parts and will help you to learn how to use plugins and scripts correctly.